stumptowndoug/cy_assignment/readme.md

 # AdventureWorks Assignment

 ## Notes
 I have a mac as my personal computer so I wanted to avoide setting up a new version of windows just to install SQLServer.
 I also wanted to avoid spinning up a whole new RDS server just to get the AdventureWorks data.
-Instead, I decided to setup an Athena database using S3 as the staging ground for the AdventureWorks data.
+Instead, I decided to setup an Athena database using S3 to stage AdventureWorks data.

 ### Step 1